Corporate Philanthropy: The Ultimate Guide to Giving

 While these programs are less common than matching gift or volunteer grant programs, they are impactful for the nonprofits that benefit from them and help corporations build strong relationships with their employees.

 Volunteer Support Initiatives

 Corporate philanthropy isn’t always about donating money.
 With volunteer support initiatives, companies partner with nonprofits to organize times when their employees volunteer.
 This can be especially useful for nonprofits that partner with corporations whose employees have a specialized skill set.

-Companies frequently give financial support to a nonprofit to help further their mission.
+Companies frequently give financial support to a nonprofit to help further their mission through corporate sponsorships.
 The nonprofit will then recognize this by acknowledging that the business has supported their activities, programs, and/or larger events.

 Corporate Philanthropy Basics